New publication: Making Ribosomes in Archaea!

-Very much delighted and honoured to have contribute to this review on Ribosome Biogenesis in Archaea with Paola Londei, who has pioneered ribosome biogenesis research in archaea.
+Very much delighted and honoured to have contributed to this review on Ribosome Biogenesis in Archaea with Paola Londei, who has pioneered ribosome biogenesis research in archaea.

 If you are interested to obtain an overview on the molecular foundations of archaeal ribosome biogenesis and how it compares to what we know about this essential molecular pathway in the other domains of life, you might enjoy this read too.